NVIDIA/TensorRT-LLM/README.md

 ## Installation

-The documentation for installing TensorRT-LLM can be found [here](./docs/source/installation.md).
-An image of a Docker container with TensorRT-LLM and its Triton Inference Server Backend will be made available soon.

-The remaining commands in that document must be executed from the TensorRT-LLM container.
+*For Linux installation, see [`Linux`](./docs/source/installation.md).*
 *For Windows installation, see [`Windows`](windows/README.md).*

+Once installed, commands to build and run LLMs must be executed from the TensorRT-LLM container.

 ## Quick Start

+Please be sure to complete the [installation steps](#installation) before proceeding with the following steps.

 To create a TensorRT engine for an existing model, there are 3 steps:

 1. Download pre-trained weights,
 2. Build a fully-optimized engine of the model,
-3. Deploy the engine.
+3. Deploy the engine, in other words, run the fully-optimized model.

 The following sections show how to use TensorRT-LLM to run the [BLOOM-560m](https://huggingface.co/bigscience/bloom-560m) model.